 The main medicinal compound in Ceylon cinnamon is cinnamaldehyde.
 Cinnamaldehyde makes up 60-80% of the volatile oils in cinnamon.
 It’s what gives cinnamon its sweet and spicy scent.

 Ceylon cinnamon is also rich in polyphenols — anti-inflammatory compounds that fight oxidative stress.
-It’s particularly high in tannins, which boost heart health and are strong antioxidants[*].
+It’s particularly high in tannins, which boost heart health and are potent antioxidants[*].

 #1: Regulates Blood Glucose

 Ceylon cinnamon can help you balance your blood sugar levels.

 Ideally, you want to keep your blood sugar low (but not too low) and stable.
 To do this, your cells need to be sensitive to the hormone insulin.
 When your blood sugar and insulin get out of balance, you’re at risk for metabolic disorders, particularly diabetes.

 Ceylon cinnamon contains a compound called cinnamtannin B1, a polyphenol that lowers glucose absorption after meals and increases your insulin sensitivity — two critical components of balanced blood sugar[*].

 Ceylon cinnamon also promotes weight loss and stabilizes blood glucose and insulin in people with type 2 diabetes[*].

 If you’re struggling with irritable bowel syndrome (IBS), it’s common to go back and forth between constipation and diarrhea.

 Being very sensitive and not knowing which direction things are headed can cause a lot of anxiety.
 Ceylon cinnamon can help regulate both sides.